UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 - **No Actual Radiation Exposure**: Since all radiation is simulated, there is no risk of participants being exposed to dangerous levels of radiation during training.
 - **Realistic Learning Environment**: Despite the lack of actual radiation, DEMODOS provides a highly realistic simulation, ensuring effective and practical learning outcomes.

 ## Flexibility and Customization

-The DEMODOS system is designed with scalability and adaptability in mind, making it suitable for a wide range of training environments and user needs.
-It can be scaled both in terms of the number of client dosimeters and the area of operation.
-Whether you are simulating radiation in a confined industrial facility or a large, open space, DEMODOS can be tailored to fit your specific requirements.
+The DEMODOS system is highly flexible and scalable, making it adaptable to a wide variety of training environments and user requirements.
+It can be expanded in terms of the number of client dosimeters as well as the area covered by the system.
+Whether you are simulating radiation in a confined industrial facility or across a large, open space, DEMODOS can be configured to meet your needs.

-- **Scalable Client Dosimeters**: The system can support multiple dosimeters simultaneously, enabling team-based exercises where each participant uses their own device.
-This scalability ensures that DEMODOS can be used for both small-scale training sessions and large group exercises.
+- **Scalable number of dosimeters**: DEMODOS supports multiple dosimeters, allowing each participant to use their own device.
+This scalability ensures that the system can accommodate both small groups and large-scale training sessions involving multiple teams.

-- **Scalable Area of Operation**: DEMODOS can be implemented in various environments, from compact spaces to large-scale outdoor areas.
-For closed industrial sites, the system can integrate with existing on-premise infrastructure, utilizing the customer's internal network for seamless operation.
-If using shared infrastructure is impractical due to legal or security concerns, DEMODOS can be deployed with a dedicated network built specifically for the training environment.
+- **Scalable Area of Operation**: DEMODOS can be deployed in various environments, from small indoor spaces to large outdoor areas.
+For enclosed industrial sites, the system can integrate with existing on-premise infrastructure using the customer’s internal network.
+If sharing infrastructure is not possible due to legal or security restrictions, DEMODOS can be set up with a dedicated network specifically built for the training scenario.

-- **Alternative Networking Technologies**: In large areas where Wi-Fi coverage may be insufficient, alternative communication technologies can be utilized.
-These technologies enable operation without the need for nearby access points, ensuring flexibility even in large or remote locations.
+- **Alternative Networking Technologies**: For expansive areas where Wi-Fi may not be reliable, DEMODOS can use alternative communication technologies that do not require close proximity to access points.
+This allows the system to operate efficiently even in large or remote training locations.

-All system parameters can be scaled and customized according to the user's needs.
-For further details or inquiries about the system's capabilities, please contact us.
+- **Individual and Group Radiation Settings**: Radiation levels can be adjusted for each participant individually or applied to groups.
+This allows for customized scenarios where different teams face varying radiation conditions during the exercise.

+- **Hotspot Simulation with User Localization**: Using automatic user localization, the system can simulate areas with higher radiation levels (hotspots).
+As participants move through the training area, they experience changing radiation levels based on their location, adding realism to the simulation.

+This flexibility makes DEMODOS easy to customize for specific training scenarios, ensuring it can meet the unique requirements of each exercise.